-- navigate the impacts of COVID-19 pandemic and our response to it; - continue to advance clinical development of IMR-687, including our ongoing Phase 2a clinical trial in patients with SCD; - expand our planned development efforts for IMR-687 and pursue a Phase 2b clinical trial of IMR-687 in patients with SCD and a Phase 2b clinical trial of IMR-687 in patients with β-thalassemia; - · continue to incur third-party manufacturing costs to support our clinical trials of IMR-687 and, if approved, commercialization; - seek regulatory and marketing approvals for IMR-687; - establish a sales, marketing and distribution infrastructure to commercialize IMR-687, if approved; - commence development activities for any additional product candidates we may identify; - acquire or in-license products, product candidates, technologies and/or data referencing rights; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control, manufacturing and other scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company; and - make any milestone payments to Lundbeck under our exclusive license agreement with Lundbeck, upon the achievement of specified clinical or regulatory milestones.
+- navigate the impacts of COVID-19 pandemic and our response to it; - continue to advance clinical development of IMR-687, including our ongoing Ardent and Forte Phase 2b clinical trials of IMR-687 in patients with SCD and β-thalassemia and our OLE clinical trial in patients with SCD; - expand our planned research and development efforts for IMR-687 and pursue clinical activities for IMR-687 in HFpEF; - continue to incur third-party manufacturing costs to support our clinical trials of IMR-687 and, if approved, commercialization; - seek regulatory and marketing approvals for IMR-687; - establish a sales, marketing and distribution infrastructure to commercialize IMR-687, if approved; - commence development activities for any additional product candidates we may identify; - acquire or in-license products, product candidates, technologies and/or data referencing rights; - maintain, expand, enforce, defend and protect our intellectual property; - hire additional clinical, quality control, manufacturing and other scientific personnel; - add operational, financial and management information systems and personnel, including personnel to support our product development and planned future commercialization efforts and our operations as a public company; and - make any milestone payments to Lundbeck under our exclusive license agreement with Lundbeck, upon the achievement of specified clinical or regulatory milestones.

-Based on our current operating plan, we expect our existing cash, cash equivalents and investments, will enable us to fund our operating expenses and capital expenditure requirements into mid-2022.
+Based on our current operating plan, we expect our existing cash, cash equivalents and investments, along with the net proceeds from our public offering of shares of common stock in July 2021, will enable us to fund our operating expenses and capital expenditure requirements through the end of 2022.
 However, we have based this estimate on assumptions that may prove to be wrong and we could exhaust our capital resources sooner than we expect.